 aka Cardiovascular Curveball 012

-By the time they arrive in the ED, the patient is sitting up, alert and orientated, and is in no distress or pain anymore.
-You look at her hands and see this:
+On arrival in the ED, the patient is sitting up, alert and orientated, and is in no distress or pain anymore.
+You look at her hands:

 - Episodic colour changes evoked by cold or emotional stimuli